wayner9/alexa-solar-report/README.md

 Assuming the python program is working you now have your file waiting for commands on port 5000.

-The next step is to setup ngrok.
+The next step is to setup ngrok (https://ngrok.com/).
 Download and run the version of ngrok for your PC - on windows you will need the command 'ngrok.exe http 5000' and on Linux it is './ngrok http 5000'.
 You will need some info from this screen in a little while.